pyrocko/grond/docs/source/examples/waveform_wphase/index.rst

 This shell script calls the data downloader :file:`bin/grondown` with parameters appropriate to get a dataset of broadband seismometer recordings, sufficient for a W-phase CMT optimisation.
 It performs the following steps for us:

-* Querry the `GEOFON catalog <https://geofon.gfz-potsdam.de/eqinfo/list.php>`_ for event information about ``gfz2015sfdd``.
+* Query the `GEOFON catalog <https://geofon.gfz-potsdam.de/eqinfo/list.php>`_ for event information about ``gfz2015sfdd``.
 * Select time windows based on event origin and time, considering that we want to analyse the signals at very low frequencies (0.001 - 0.005 Hz).
-* Querry datacenters for seismic stations with epicentral distance between 3000 and 11000 km.
+* Query datacenters for seismic stations with epicentral distance between 3000 and 11000 km.
 * Select a small set of stations (N=40) providing a good coverage in azimuth and distance.
 * From the available recorder channels select appropriate ones for a target sampling rate of 1 Hz.
 * Download raw waveform data for the selected stations and channels.
 * Download instrument transfer function meta-information for all successfully downloaded waveform data.
 * Calculate displacement seismograms for quality check (Grond will use the raw data).
-If all went well, the displacement seismograms should be valid in the frequency range 0.001 - 0.5 Hz, sampled at 1 Hz and rotated to radial, transverse, and vertical components.
+If all went well, the displacement seismograms should be valid in the frequency range 0.01 - 0.05 Hz, sampled at 1 Hz and rotated to radial, transverse, and vertical components.
+The rotation to radial and transverse components is with respect to the event coordinates from the GEOFON catalog.

 After running the download script, the playground directory should contain a new :file:`data` directory with the following content: